 Using a service-based language is a real differentiator in the auto industry.
 Customers associate the way they are treated with other services that treat them the same way.
 Phrases like “Certainly”, “I can help you with that right away”, “may I place you on a brief hold”, “thank you for holding” “is there anything else I can help you with today” and “thank you for calling BDC Motors” have a halo effect on your customers.
 They will assume that since you are good on the phone they can expect great treatment when they visit too.

-Driver’s Village, a Syracuse area megadealer, handles over 20,000 service calls each month in their Customer Experience Center (their name for the BDC).
-Firas Makhlouf, Driver’s Villages Chief Information Officer sees this as 20,000 opportunities to wow a customer.
+A dealership we know in Western New York, handles over 20,000 service calls each month in their Customer Experience Center.
+They see this as 20,000 opportunities to wow a customer.
 Every call is handled with care.
 Remarkably, they transfer less than 15% of the calls to the service departments.
-Agents are trained to resolve customer needs in one contact and they end every call with “are there any other transformation needs I can help you with today” followed by “thank you for choosing Driver’s Village.”
+Agents are trained to resolve customer needs in one contact.

 The result is predictable.
 The shops are full, customers feel valued, and the phone doesn’t bog down service advisors.
 This allows the service advisors to pay attention and provide exceptional service to the customers in the lane.